meriworks/PowerShell.ConfigBuilder/README.md

 <a name="changelog"></a>
 ## Changelog

+## v5.2.0 - 2019-04-01
+* Fixed issue where file is written to even if no changes where detected on merge/replace

 ## v5.1.5 - 2018-04-29
 * Fixed issue where merge didn't trigger if .merge.xdt is the only mergefile